 Yuzu (Citrus junus) may look like a deformed lemon, but this exotic Asian fruit has been on a steady rise in popularity.
 It is usually used in salads as dressing, marinade, dipping sauces, or in cocktails.
 They have found so many uses for Yuzu in Japan, even a Yuzu flavored kit kat!

 The cheesecake was served on a bed of peanut crumble and topped with candied lime and passion fruit seeds.
 It was very light, subtle, and refreshing, making it a wonderful ending to the flavorful set meal.

-After dining here, I can now understand why this restaurant is award-winning and a favorite of many like food bloggers here like Flying Food Ninja.
+After dining here, I can now understand why this restaurant is award-winning and a favorite of many food bloggers here.
 Truly, you get the bang for your buck when you dine here.
 Overall, I was impressed with the Chef’s choices and would definitely like to try their regular menu next time as well as their Afternoon Tea.

 For those interested in their Express Lunch, here’s what our friend ordered: